 Usually, for any single item of durable medical equipment, there are multiple sources of payment.
 For example, Medicare will contribute, Medicare supplemental insurance may also help and an individual may pay a portion out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available to the elderly or disabled.

 Medicare or other private health insurance covers the majority of spending on durable and home medical equipment.
 However, most insurance programs have co-pay requirements.

-Fortunately, most policies consider the cost of medically necessary, durable or home medical equipment to be a covered long term care expense.
+Fortunately, most policies consider the cost of medically necessary, durable or home medical equipment to be covered long term care expenses.
 Existing policyholders should check with their insurance providers to determine if durable medical equipment is covered.
 Purchasers of new long-term care insurance policies should make certain DME is an allowable expense.

 When insurance refuses to pay for durable or home medical equipment, one has 3 options.
-They can appeal the claim, sue their insurance company or purchase the DME out of pocket.
+They can appeal the claim, sue their insurance company, or purchase the DME out-of-pocket.

 To appeal a denied claim, one’s insurance will have a fairly straight-forward process.
 However, unless there was a filing error, an appealed claim without additional, stronger justification will usually be denied.
 One may need to re-visit with their doctor or receive medical justification from an additional medical professional, as well as take the time to prepare a strong Justification Statement.